Immigration compliance support for UK business

 Therefore it is vital that a business that employs migrants must be fully aware of your current and updated duties, responsibilities and possible problems that may initially appear to be routine issues.

 As part of your duties, you have to report on any changes in regards to the relevant migrant workers.
-For example, changes to the migrants circumstances, changes to your business structure and etc. These changes must be recorded on the Sponsorship Management System (SMS) in a timely manner.
+For example, changes to the migrants circumstances, changes to your business structure and etc.

 The company has to retain certain migrant documentation to ensure full compliance with the sponsorship requirements.